 Get introduced to a wide world of people, cultures, and ideas.
 Studying the world through the lenses of English, History, Philosophy, and more helps students to engage meaningfully with human questions and perspectives.

 At Briercrest, English students form a cohort of peers who enjoy learning about literature.
 Small class sizes mean that courses are discussion-based, with opportunities for peer review and close contact with professors.

 Experience the richness of a community dedicated to understanding and obeying God's word together.
 Learn to read and interpret Scripture well and put it into practice in community.

 While I loved English, I didn’t want to limit myself strictly to that discipline, and Humanities offered that.
-I was able to study English more widely than History and Philosophy, while still maintaining the freedom to study the two other disciplin
+I was able to study English more widely than History and Philosophy while still maintaining the freedom to study the two other discipline

 The humanities are about people, culture, and ideas.
 The BA Humanities ensures that students are initiated into the rich cultural legacy we share as human beings.
 Since a BA Humanities is interdisciplinary and multicultural, students learn not only about their place in this heritage, but also how they can relate to others who may not share it.

 The BA Humanities offers a significant biblical and theological basis from which to engage this legacy as well as an opportunity to undertake significant study in English, History, and Philosophy.